-2. What will my tax bracket be in 2016?
+2. What will my tax bracket be in 2023?

 A tax bracket is the rate at which the last dollar of income will be taxed.
 Knowing your tax bracket helps you calculate the tax efficiency of various investment or financial planning proposals.

-3. Can you help me estimate my income for 2016?
+3. Can you help me estimate my income for 2024?

 Go beyond salary.
-Bonuses, freelance assignments, investment income, alimony winnings, and more all play a role.
+Bonuses, freelance assignments, investment income, alimony, and more all play a role.
 And it's not enough to know gross income.
 It's also important to have an estimate of adjusted gross income, modifications to adjusted gross income, and taxable income.
 Each of these types of income is dependent on various deductions or credits that need to be estimated in order to come up with projections for the new year.

-5. Am I eligible for a Roth conversion?
+4. Am I eligible for a Roth conversion?
 Is it recommended?

 A Roth IRA conversion allows workers to convert traditional IRA assets to a Roth to avoid taking required minimum distributions in retirement and avoid paying tax on any distributions taken.
 A Roth conversion also involves paying taxes on the assets converted, since contributions to traditional IRAs are made on a tax-deferred basis.
 A CPA can estimate the tax that would be due on a Roth IRA conversion.

 You as a client should also ask for an estimate as to what the tax liability would be on a partial Roth conversion — such as one that might bring them up to the top of their current tax bracket.
-The CPA's estimate of the "bracket-completion" amount is likely to be the most accurate estimate of the tax you might pay in the event of this type of partial conversion.
+The CPAs estimate of the "bracket-completion" amount is likely to be the most accurate estimate of the tax you might pay in the event of this type of partial conversion.

-6. Should I increase my retirement plan contributions?
+5. Should I increase my retirement plan contributions?

-7. Do you have any recommendations for reducing my 2015 taxes?
-What about 2016 and beyond?
+6. Do you have any recommendations for reducing my 2023 taxes?
+What about 2024 and beyond?

-9. Is there anything my financial advisor can do to help my tax situation?
+7. Is there anything my financial advisor can do to help my tax situation?